-Technical provisions are discounted using currency-specific risk-free discount rate term structures with an appropriate illiquidity adjustment, as published by the BMA.
+Technical provisions for the majority of the business (excluding GFS which is covered below) are discounted using currency-specific risk-free discount rate term structures with an appropriate illiquidity adjustment, as published by the BMA.
 For currencies where the BMA does not publish discount rates, risk-free discount rates as published by EIOPA are used.